 Of course, an entrepreneur can make the mistake of exempting those salaried employees from receiving overtime who, in all legality, are not exempt and must be paid overtime wages.
 However, this mistake can cost you a lot of money if your employees, whom you mistakenly misclassify as exempt, sue you for the unpaid wages.

-The government lists down the requirements which salaried employees must fulfil to be classified as exempt from overtime wages.
-Those who don’t are classified as non-exempt, and must be treated as such
+The government lists down the requirements which salaried employees must fulfill to be classified as exempt from overtime wages.
+Those who don’t are classified as non-exempt, and must be treated as such.

 Loan Payments CANNOT be subtracted from pay